 Okay, so we're off to a good start.
 Davis also points out that pumpkins are a great source of vitamin C and a powerful antioxidant, and they can help boost our immune system.
-"You can get your fill of fibre with a hefty dose of pumpkin, which helps support our digestion, regulates blood sugar, and helps lower cholesterol levels," she says.
+"You can get your fill of fiber with a hefty dose of pumpkin, which helps support our digestion, regulates blood sugar, and helps lower cholesterol levels," she says.
 Davis also points out that pumpkins are also made mostly out of water (94% of it!), which can help support healthy bowel movements and good hydration.

 So pumpkin: a tasty snack with some solid nutrients.
 There's a snag, though.

 Many pumpkin foods and beverages on the market don’t contain much... pumpkin, Davis tells me.
 Did you know Starbucks' PSLs didn't actually contain pumpkin until 2015?
-While there's nothing wrong with enjoying a pumpkin-flavoured, but pumpkin-free treat when a hankering hits, if you're eating something with the goal of getting pumpkins' signature hit of fibre or vitamin C, Davis suggests checking out a food's label before chowing down.
+While there's nothing wrong with enjoying a pumpkin-flavored, but pumpkin-free treat when a hankering hits, if you're eating something with the goal of getting pumpkins' signature hit of fiber or vitamin C, Davis suggests checking out a food's label before chowing down.

 Besides the scrumptious orange flesh, pumpkins also offer us an abundance of seeds — which are also prime for snacking.
-They’re filled with healthy fats, a ton of magnesium, zinc, fibre, and are high in antioxidants.
+They’re filled with healthy fats, a ton of magnesium, zinc, fiber, and are high in antioxidants.
 Seeds are an easy additive to any kind of meal, from smoothies to salads to soups — or, of course, you can roast them and eat them all by themselves.

-While nothing can beat a pumpkin pie or, let's be honest, a pumpkin spice latte, Davis says she wishes people would enjoy sliced pumpkin more; it can be eaten like any squash — sliced and roasted, grilled, or sautéed and added to your favourite fall salad, according to Davis.
-"Just sauté a few cubes with some olive oil or toss with your favourite sauce," she says.
-"You can even mix some pumpkin puree into a little hummus to amp up the nutrients and fibre."
+While nothing can beat a pumpkin pie or, let's be honest, a pumpkin spice latte, Davis says she wishes people would enjoy sliced pumpkin more; it can be eaten like any squash — sliced and roasted, grilled, or sautéed and added to your favorite fall salad, according to Davis.
+"Just sauté a few cubes with some olive oil or toss with your favorite sauce," she says.
+"You can even mix some pumpkin puree into a little hummus to amp up the nutrients and fiber."
 Other clever ways to use it: in waffles, oatmeal, overnight oats, brownies, stews, or added to veggie burgers.
 Pumpkin season, we love you!